-A simplified block diagram of the 16-bit Timer/Counter is shown in Figure 12-1 on page 76.
-For actual placement of I/O pins, refer to "SOIC/TSSOP" on page 2.
+The general operation of Timer/Counter1 is described in 8/16-bit mode.
+A simplified block diagram of the 8/16-bit Timer/Counter is shown in Figure 12-1.
 CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
-The device-specific I/O Register and bit locations are listed in section "Register Description" on page 96.
+For actual placement of I/O pins, refer to "Pin Description" on page 3.
+Device-specific I/O Register and bit locations are listed in the "Register Description" on page 88.

 Figure 12-1.
-16-bit Timer/Counter Block Diagram
+8/16-bit Timer/Counter Block Diagram